 Provided the item was not selected for the Top 32 last year, you can choose to resubmit it for this year's contest.
 The voters and judges have long memories, however, and are probably not likely to advance an item that they passed on last year.
 Your best bet is likely to create an entirely new item specifically for this year's contest.

-The selection process by the judges for Round 1 is supposed to be anonymous—they should not be able to identify who submitted what wondrous item in any way.
+The selection process for Round 1 is supposed to be anonymous—they should not be able to identify who submitted what wondrous item in any way.
 If talking about your item in a public forum (whether on Paizo.com or elsewhere) before the Top 32 finalists are announced allows the judges to figure out which anonymous item is yours, you will be disqualified.
-It's best to not give any details about your item until the Top 32 are revealed on January 15th, 2013.
+It's best to not give any details about your item until the Top 32 are revealed on January 1, 2014.

 Will I be able to see the judges' comments on my item?